-SUNY Oneonta accepts transfer credit from all regionally accredited colleges and approved external programs as per the policies outlined in the Undergraduate Catalog.
+SUNY Oneonta accepts up to seventy-five (75) transfer credits from all regionally accredited colleges and approved external programs as per the policies outlined in the Undergraduate Catalog.
 If a student believes a course was not granted the appropriate equivalency, the student may appeal to have the course reviewed for a different equivalency.
 There are different routes for appealing equivalencies depending on where the course was taken and what equivalency the student is requesting.

 TO REQUEST GENERAL EDUCATION COURSE REVIEWS:

 A SUNY course was not granted a General Education (GE) attribute:

 - A course that carries a GE attribute at one SUNY carries the same GE attribute at Oneonta.
 If a transferred SUNY course seems to be missing an attribute, the student should contact Admissions (if the review is occurring prior to orientation) or Academic Advisement (if the review is occurring after having attended an orientation session).
 No paperwork is required as these courses should count automatically.
 Admissions or Academic Advisement will update the student’s record accordingly.

 A non-SUNY course was not granted a General Education (GE) attribute:

 TO REQUEST RE-EVALUATIONS OF COURSES FOR MAJORS/MINORS:

 - If you do not agree with Oneonta’s decision on the granting or placement of credit that you earned at a prior SUNY institution, you have the right to submit an Oneonta appeal via this process: